Half a year ago I finally achieved my master’s degree in computing science.

 the programmer illegally adds a branch that depends

-.
+on the secret value in cond.
 In this case, the compiler should emit some

 kind of error: